Skip to content

 Paquet Builder also supports the same command-line switches as for project files.

-Open a directive file, compile the project without interaction, save the log to an RTF file, and exit:
+Open a directive file, compile the project without interaction, save the log to an HTML file, and exit:

 Open a directive file and set the bitness to x64 via the command line: